artur-ciocanu/launch.en/help/extension-reference/web/adobe-client-data-layer/adobe-client-data-layer.md

 ### Data Layer Size

-This data element will return you the size of the Data Layer, the number of element that have been pushed to this object is returned.
+This data element will return the size of the Data Layer.
+The number of elements that have been pushed to this object is returned.
 Example :

 ```JS